klogging/klogging.io/docs/configuration/dsl.md

 - First declares a [sink](../concepts/sinks) called `stdout` that [renders](../concepts/rendering) each [log event](../concepts/log-events) into a [simple string format](built-ins) and [sends](../concepts/sending) it to the standard output stream.
-Sinks should be configured first, before they are used.
+Sinks need to be configured first, before they can be used.

 - Next declares a logging configuration that applies to loggers with names starting with `com.example`.
 In this configuration, all log events at [severity level](../concepts/levels)